ericls/django-simple-task/README.md

 ## Requirements
 `django-simple-task` expect ASGI lifespan protocol to be supported by the server.
 Currently Daphne does not support this.

+This package is tested with Python 3.7 and 3.8.

 ## Guide

 Install the package: